Karma

 Karma in Buddhism

-There are basically two concepts of Buddhism; Karma, and Karmaphala.
-These two concepts explain how our actions and deeds keeps us tied to rebirth in Samsara whereas the Buddhist path explained in the Noble Eightfold Path explain the way out of samsara.
-Samsara literally means cyclic existence or continuous movement.
+There are two concepts of Buddhism: Karma and Karmaphala.
+These two concepts explain how our actions and deeds keep us tied to rebirth in Samsara.
+In contrast, the Buddhist path described in the Noble Eightfold Path explains the way out of Samsara.
+Samsara means cyclic existence or continuous movement.

 Why Buddhist people believe in Karma?

-If we ignore the karma, then eventually we will be creating the problem for ourselves.
+If we ignore Karma, we will eventually create the problem for ourselves.

 In Buddha Teachings :